Siege of Longwy (1871): The Battle

 After strengthening the defense, the French in the fortress launched a counterattack.
 Thanks to its high terrain and fortified stone fortifications, Longwy stood up to German bombardment.
-On the 22nd of January, however, the French were unable to prevent the Germans from building their own horizontal trenches, and on that day the Prussian Artillery reaped the rewards.
+On 22 January, however, the French were unable to prevent the Germans from building their own horizontal trenches, and on that day the Prussian Artillery reaped the rewards.
 The artillery battle between the two factions continued for several days.
 In the last days, the German shelling became fierce, pushing the French into chaos.
-Finally, on January 24, when the Germans were preparing for the widening of the horizontal trench of their own, the French requested a ceasefire to negotiate their surrender.
-On the morning of January 25, the French army at Longwy formally surrendered.
+Finally, on 24 January, when the Germans were preparing for the widening of the horizontal trench of their own, the French requested a ceasefire to negotiate their surrender.
+On the morning of 25 January the French army at Longwy formally surrendered.
 During this period, the French army was defeated everywhere, and 3 days after the fall of Longwy, the French capital Paris also fell into a similar situation.